 Oriole Park at Camden Yards

-Watch the Baltimore Orioles compete in a baseball game at this spectacular stadium based at Camden Yards.
-Despite the stadium’s state-of-the-art modern design, the location boasts a rich history and is located just a stone's throw away from the birthplace of baseball legend George Herman ‘Babe’ Ruth.
+Watch the Baltimore Orioles play a baseball game at this spectacular stadium based at Camden Yards.
+Despite the stadium’s state-of-the-art modern design, the location boasts a rich history and is located just a stone's throw away from the birthplace of baseball legend Babe Ruth.
 A must-see for any sports fan.

-Home to over 700 species of fish, amphibians, reptiles, and mammals, Baltimore’s National Aquarium is one of the city’s most popular attractions.
+Home to more than 700 species of fish, amphibians, reptiles and mammals, Baltimore’s National Aquarium is one of the city’s most popular attractions.
 It also features a 4D immersion theatre and a children’s gallery, making it a great experience for visitors of all ages.
 The Aquarium also works to combat climate change and save animals and their habitats through education, habitat restoration, animal rescue and sustainable business practices.